RehanDias/spam-scammer/README.md

-# SPAM scammer using making request 📩
+# Fraudulent spam with lots of requests 📩

 This project consists of two implementations, one in Python (`app.py`) and the other in NodeJs (`app.js`), for sending messages to a Telegram chat using the Telegram Bot API, to spamming API scammer.